korstiaan/firefox-so-zoho/README.md

 # SO ZOHO

-A firefox addon which makes your ZOHO experience more pleasant.
+A Firefox Add-on which makes your ZOHO experience more pleasant.

 Click [here](https://github.com/korstiaan/chrome-so-zoho) for the Chrome extension.